certifiedrblx/PEKORA-2017-Client-Certified-Edition/README.md

 # PEKORA-2017-Client-Certified-Edition
-The original Pekora ROBLOX revival's 2017 client, just remade to look personalized for Pekorakora
+The original Pekora ROBLOX revival's 2017 client, just remade to look personalized for Pekora.

+Said repostory is not and never will be affiliated or endorsed by ROBLOX in any way.

+Credits towards pekora.zip and for their 2017 client, and also ROBLOX as the original author of the client before it was modified for this revival.